ZhangHangTao/BadRobot/README.md

 $${\color{red}\text{\textbf{AI-generated language and aggressive actions.}}}$$

-Please be patient, I will continue to update the warehouse in the near future.
+Please be patient, I will continue to update the repository in the near future.

 ## Code Structure